 To allow the implementation of interoperable management tools allowing for example a producer to generate integrated reports gathering sales data from different platforms

-Allow the reporting or visualization (via maps for instance) of data coming from multiple platforms
+To allow the reporting or visualization (via maps for instance) of data coming from multiple platforms.

 That the data follows a shared semantic standard so that it can be shared from one actor to another even if the actors have different data models, speak different languages.